Risk Assessments

 Istanbul is Turkey’s commercial capital and a major international business hub connecting Europe and Asia.
 It hosts the headquarters of hundreds of international companies and receives millions of business visitors annually.

 The security picture is genuinely mixed.
 Crime levels are moderate compared to other P1 cities.
 Police are present and reasonably responsive.
 But the terrorism threat is real, multi-source, and has produced attacks in recent years.
-Add an active seismic environment and a political climate that creates legal risk for careless behaviour, and Istanbul requires a more nuanced risk assessment than its general reputation might suggest.
+Add an active seismic environment and a political climate that creates legal risk for careless behaviour, and Istanbul requires a more careful risk assessment than its general reputation might suggest.

 The terrorism picture